Mature Masculine

 The Addict is what happens when aliveness loses its ground in presence.
 He avoids pain and chases pleasure.
 Always restless.
 Always searching for "more."
 He rejects limits and refuses boundaries.

-The mature Lover stands on two pillars: aliveness and presence.
+The Mature Lover stands on two pillars: aliveness and presence.
 The Addict has kept only one.
-He has aliveness without the presence that makes it sustainable.
+He has aliveness without the presence that makes it lasting.
 His passion has become compulsion because it has no anchor.

 He chases intensity but cannot be present with it.
 He uses pleasure to avoid pain.
 Sensation to escape feeling.
-Intensity to numb what's really there.
+Intensity to numb what is there.

 Addict Declarations